Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Toric fans

-We know that $W((ST^{a_0}\cdots ST^{a_{d-1}})_G)$ equals $\psi$ of the path in $\mathrm{SL}_2(\R)$ by Lemma~\ref{lem_windingnumber}, and now we need to show that this equals the winding number in $(\R^2)^*$ of the first column vectors.
-This holds because projection onto the first column vector of a matrix induces an isomorphism of fundamental groups between $\mathrm{SL}_2(\R)$ and $(\R^2)^*$ which sends the generator $[\phi(S_G)^4]$ to the homotopy class of a loop which circles counter-clockwise once around the origin, a path with winding number 1. \end{proof}
+We know that $W((ST^{a_0}\cdots ST^{a_{d-1}})_G)$ equals $\psi$ of the path in $\mathrm{SL}_2(\R)$ by Lemma~\ref{lem_windingnumber}, and now we need to show that this equals the winding number in $\big(\R^2\big)^*$ of the f\/irst column vectors.
+This holds because projection onto the f\/irst column vector of a matrix induces an isomorphism of fundamental groups between $\mathrm{SL}_2(\R)$ and $\big(\R^2\big)^*$ which sends the generator $[\phi(S_G)^4]$ to the homotopy class of a loop which circles counter-clockwise once around the origin, a path with winding number~1. \end{proof}